balancer/docs-v3/docs/partner-onboarding/balancer-v2/onboard-yb-token.md

 rewards.
 In essence following steps need to be performed in terms of gauge creation

 ### Apply for receiving BAL rewards through Balancer governance

+For more details, consult our [gauge onboarding guide](./gauge-onboarding.md).
+The timeline to onboard a gauge is as follows:

 1. Post a proposal based on the gauge proposal [instruction set](https://forum.balancer.fi/t/instructions-overview/2674/2)